The most useful tools for PR professionals

 When also distributing your content via email, it’s obviously crucial to have a sizable mailing list at your disposal.
 For gathering email addresses, we can recommend ListBuilder (part of SumoMe), and Hunter can help you gather the specific email patterns companies use, which enables you to email employees you know by name.

-When it comes to sending out email campaigns, services like MailChimp and ActiveCampaign are well known parties.
-With the recent launch of PressPage Mail, our own technology now also supports setting up and sending out email campaigns.
+When it comes to sending out email campaigns, services like MailChimp and ActiveCampaign are well-known parties.
+Our own technology, PressPage Mail, now also supports setting up and sending out email campaigns, as well as storing and managing your media contacts.

-Using Google Analytics to monitor your results seems like a no-brainer, but there are still many PR-professionals who have yet to discover its value.
-The insights Google Analytics offers regarding visitors and their behavior on your website, are indispensable.
+Using Google Analytics to monitor your results seems like a no-brainer, but there are still many PR professionals who have yet to discover its value.
+The insights Google Analytics offers regarding visitors and their behavior on your website are indispensable.
 Finding out how your articles are performing on other websites, is a different story.
-Your options here are almost limitless, so instead of naming them all, we would like to point out this list of tools that focus on monitoring everything from reach and engagement to media coverage, influencers, online discussions et cetera.
+Your options here are almost limitless, so instead of naming them all, we would like to point out this list of tools that focus on monitoring everything from reach and engagement to media coverage, influencers, or online discussions.
+If you'd like to start with the essentials, be sure to read our blog post The essentials of PR measurement.

 PressPage has no commercial interest in promoting these apps and tools.
 This article is only intended to give PR professionals some guidance in paving their way through the infinite jungle of available apps and tools.